Second-string Bayern see off Kovac's Eintracht, Cologne relegated

 Nils Petersen scored a goal in each half to give Freiburg a comfortable lead, before a dramatic late comeback from Cologne.

-Leonardo Bittencourt netted two goals in five minutes to give the visitors hope, but a late strike from Lucas Hoeler sealed Cologne's fate.
+Leonardo Bittencourt netted two goals in five minutes to give the visitors hope, but a late strike from Lucas Hoeler sealed Cologne's relegation.

+"Hoeler's goal was the cherry on the cake of a completely awful season," said Cologne goalkeeper Timo Horn.
+"We feel totally empty."

 Fellow strugglers Hamburg, meanwhile, fuelled hopes of a miraculous escape with a 3-1 win in Wolfsburg.